-- Students follow a 4-year sandwich degree programme or a 3-year full-time programme.
-The programme can also be followed part-time. - At Level 1 biochemistry, cell biology, physiology and microbiology are introduced in modules on Cellular Biology, Cellular Processes, Human Physiology and Microbiology.
+- Students follow a 4-year sandwich degree or a 3-year full-time programme.
+The programme can also be followed part-time. - At Level 1, basic concepts are introduced in modules on Cellular Biology, Cellular Processes, Human Physiology and Microbiology.
 Skills for Biosciences and Human Health and Disease modules provide general background skills, statistics, chemistry, IT and laboratory skills.
-These modules also include an introduction to the biology of disease processes. - At Level 2, students continue the study of biochemistry with modules of Metabolism and Molecular Biology.
-Modern molecular biology methods and their medical applications are introduced in Molecular Genetics, and Practical and Employability investigates the major methods of laboratory investigation.
+These modules also include a programme introducing the biology of disease processes. - At Level 2, students continue to build on the options elected at level 1, choices include further study of biochemistry with modules of Metabolism and Molecular Biology.
+Modern molecular biology methods and their medical applications are introduced in Molecular Genetics, and Practical and Employability Skills investigates the major methods of laboratory investigation.
 The study of human physiology is continued in Physiological Function and Dysfunction, which also includes an introduction to the histology of normal and pathological tissues.
-The biology of disease-causing micro-organisms is studied in Medical Microbiology. - The third year of study can be spent away from the University in an agreed work placement. (see below). - The final year (Level 3) contains modules of Medical Biochemistry, looking at the biochemical causes of disease, including cancer and arterial disease, Infectious Disease Processes, which continues the study of medical microbiology and Immunology, which investigates the body's defence systems.
-In Cellular Pathology and Haematology you will learn to identify normal and pathological tissue under the microscope and will study blood and the diseases of the blood.
-In the final taught module, Clinical Immunology and Transfusion Science, you will continue the study of the medically important aspects of immunology together with a study of blood storage and transfusion.
+The biology of disease causing micro-organisms is studied in Medical Microbiology. - The third year of study can be spent away from the University in an agreed work placement. (see below). - The final year (Level 3) contains modules of Medical Biochemistry, looking at the biochemical causes of disease, Infectious Disease Processes, which continues the study of medical microbiology and Immunology, which investigates the body's defence systems.
+In Cellular Pathology, Haematology and Serology the investigation of pathological tissue and of the blood is studied.
+In the final taught module the student can choose to continue the study of Medical Microbiology by taking Infectious Disease Control or of Immunology by taking Applied Immunology.

-• In the final third year module you do an individual research project involving original self directed work.
-This may be laboratory based, or it may involve a library investigation, but in either case it will involve the generation and assessment of data.
+• In the final Level 3 module you do an individual research project involving original self directed work.
+This may be laboratory based, or it may involve a library investigation.